HVML/PurC/README-zh.md

             - `remote`: use the remote data fetcher to support more URL schemas, such as `http`, `https`, `ftp` and so on.

-  -c --rdr-comm=< headless | thread | socket >
+  -c --rdr-comm=< headless | thread | socket>
         The renderer commnunication method; use `headless` (default), `thread`, or `socket`.
-            - `headless`: use the built-in headlesss renderer.
+            - `headless`: use the built-in headless renderer.
             - `thread`: use the built-in thread-based renderer.
-            - `socket`: use the remote socket-based renderer;
+            - `socket`: use the remote UNIX domain socket-based renderer or websocket-based renderer;
               `purc` will connect to the renderer via Unix Socket or WebSocket.

   -u --rdr-uri=< renderer_uri >
-        The renderer uri:
+        The renderer uri or shortname:
-            - For the renderer comm method `headleass`, default value is `file:///dev/null`.
+            - For the renderer comm method `headless`, the default value is `file:///dev/null`.
-            - For the renderer comm method `thread`, default value is `edpt://localhost/cn.fmsoft.hvml.renderer/foil`.
+            - For the renderer comm method `thread`, the default value is the first available one:
+              `foil` if Foil is enabled, otherwise `seeker`.
-            - For the renderer comm method `socket`, default value is `unix:///var/tmp/purcmc.sock`.
+            - For the renderer comm method `socket`, the default value is `unix:///var/tmp/purcmc.sock`.

   -j --request=< json_file | - >
         The JSON file contains the request data which will be passed to the HVML programs; use `-` if the JSON data will be given through STDIN stream.
-(Ctrl+D for end of input if you input the JSON data in a terminal.)
+(Ctrl+D for end of input after you input the JSON data in a terminal.)

   -q --query=< query_string >
         Use a URL query string (in RFC 3986) for the request data which will be passed to the HVML programs; e.g., --query='case=displayBlock&lang=zh'.

+  -P --pageid
+        The page identifier for the HVML programs which do not run in parallel.

+  -L --layout-style
+        The layout style for the HVML programs which do not run in parallel.
+        This option is only valid if the page type is `plainwin` or `widget`.

+  -T --toolkit-style
+        The toolkit style for the HVML programs which do not run in parallel.
+        This option is only valid if the page type is `plainwin` or `widget`.

+  -A --transition-style
+        The transition style for the HVML programs which do not run in parallel.
+        This option is only valid if the page type is `plainwin`.

+  -s --allow-switching-rdr=< true | false >
+        Allow switching renderer.

   -l --parallel
         Execute multiple programs in parallel.